mrBrutus/hugo-plc-docs-theme/README.md

     hugo new site my-plc-website
     ```

-1. Add the PLC docs theme as a GIT submodule:
+1. Add the PLC docs theme:

+   **Option 1:** As a GIT submodule (recommended, as it lets you benefit from future updates):

     ```sh
     cd my-plc-website
     git init
     git submodule add https://github.com/mrBrutus/hugo-plc-docs-theme.git themes/hugo-plc-docs-theme
     ```

+   **Option 2:** As static files:

+   - Download the archive from [https://github.com/mrBrutus/hugo-plc-docs-theme/archive/main.zip](https://github.com/mrBrutus/hugo-plc-docs-theme/archive/main.zip).
+   - Extract that .zip file to get a `hugo-plc-docs-theme-main` folder.
+   - Rename it to `hugo-plc-docs-theme` and move it into the `themes/` folder.

 1. Install the theme's dependencies: